chibisnorlax/acnhbeginners/walkthrough/day 1.md

 - Once you've caught 5 critters and given them to Tom Nook, he will get a call from [Blathers](https://chibisnorlax.github.io/acnhfaq/npc/#blathers).
 Blathers is the owner and future curator of your island's very own museum!
 - Tom Nook will then hand you a museum tent kit to place, which is where Blathers will set up his tent.

+## Pay off your Nook Miles loan
+- Now that you've had some time to settle into the island, it is recommended you pay off your first loan.
+You have probably accumulated enough miles without knowing, but check your NookPhone for achievements you can complete if you don't have quite enough.
+- This will upgrade your tent to a house the following day.
+- After paying off your loan, Tom Nook will introduce you to the **miles redemption service** in the Nook Stop.
+By accessing this, you can trade in your accumulated miles for interesting and helpful items.
+- The Nook Stop is the ATM-looking machine in the lower right corner of the Resident Services tent.

 ## What else can I do today?
-- You can try and earn some Nook Miles to pay off your loan.
-  - *Tip: Go to your NookPhone then click the **Nook Miles Redemption** app.
-It will show you some achievements you may be able to complete!*
-- You can catch critters and pick gather materials to sell to Timmy to make some bells.
+- You can catch critters and gather materials to sell to Timmy to make some bells.
+- For 2 upcoming quests, it may be a good idea to save the following items:
+  - New critters
+  - All types of wood
+  - Iron nuggets
 - You can speak with your villagers, they may gift you things when you talk to them!
+- Explore your island!
+Get yourself familiar with it's layout.

 * * *